sameerkumar18/aztro/README.rst

 What is aztro?
 ==============
-aztro is a REST API made with Flask that provides you with daily horoscope (today, tomorrow and yesterday).
+aztro REST API allows developers to access and integrate the functionality of aztro with other applications.
+The API retrieves daily horoscopes for yesterday, today, and tomorrow.

 Feel free to contribute on `Github <http://github.com/sameerkumar18/aztro>`_.